Search results for

 Xfinity Mobile

 Although your internet bill can rack up quickly, Xfinity Mobile’s plans should help you keep your service cost low.
 You can either pay for a shared data pool or go with unlimited service for each line.
-If you roll with the By The Gig plan, you won’t pay any monthly access costs, just the cost of your shared data.
+If you roll with the By The Gig plan, you won’t pay any monthly access costs, just the per gig rate.
 The Unlimited Plan is reasonably straightforward, and it offers a mix of 4G LTE and 5G service.
 Xfinity Mobile allows you to mix and match so one user can be unlimited while others share with By The Gig coverage.

 Verizon

 At Verizon, your high costs are upfront.
-You know what you’ll pay without adding an extra plan to the mix.
+You know what you’ll pay without adding an extra Internet plan to the mix, though Verizon’s postpaid accounts actually can give you a discount on Internet access through Verizon if that’s something you’re interested in.
 You’ll also find that the service becomes more affordable the more lines you add.
 If you have a large family, Verizon actually might prove to be cheaper than going with Xfinity Mobile’s service.

 Xfinity Mobile vs Verizon — Coverage